 In 1986, Vinod joined KPCB as a general partner.
 While there, he played a crucial role in taking on Intel’s monopoly by building and growing semiconductor company, Nexgen, which eventually was acquired by Advanced Micro Devices (AMD).
 Nexgen/AMD was the only microprocessor to have significant success against Intel.
 Thereafter, Vinod helped incubate the idea and business plan for Juniper Networks to take on Cisco System’s dominance of the router market.
 He also was involved in the formulation of the early advertising-based search strategy for Excite.
 In addition to his many other contributions at KPCB, he helped transform the moribund telecommunications business and its archaic SONET implementations with Cerent Corporation, which was acquired by Cisco Systems in 1999 for $7.2 billion.

-Nadia is the CEO of Hointer.
+Nadia is the former CEO of Hointer and a former senior executive at Amazon.
 Hointer is a technology and consulting company that helps retailers build amazing shopping experiences centered on one thing: bringing magic to the in-store experience by merging the best of the physical and digital universe.
 Dr. Shouraboura was born to excel in math.
 Her master’s degree work in machine learning attracted the attention of Princeton University where she was offered a scholarship and received a PhD in Mathematics.
 Her research resulted in several important papers, referenced by over 200 publications.

 During her work on Amazon’s acquisition of Zappos Nadia started to think about the ultimate experience of shopping for tactile items.
 She left Amazon in 2012 with the vision to change the physical retail experience from the inside out.
 Earlier in her career, Nadia served as Managing Director of Mobilocity, Inc. She was head of System Development for Exelon Power Team.
 And, she held various roles at Starlight Multimedia, Diamond Management and Technology, AT&T, and Robcad.
 Nadia has been an Independent Non-Executive Director of Ferguson plc since July, 2017 and she has been a Member of the Supervisory Board at Cimpress N.V. since January 2015 where she also serves as its Non-Executive Director.